Best Things To Do In Bali Indonesia 2025 - The Only Travel Guide You Need!

 There is an incredible selection of hotels in Bali in all price ranges.
 The good news is, you can find really good bargains for luxury resorts in Bali.

 Is Bali on a budget possible?
 Absolutely!
-Try Airbnb and rent a private room or bungalow from the locals.
-Here are $30 travel credits for your first booking!
+Try Homestay.com and rent a private room or bungalow from the locals.
+It's a great way to experience Bali in an authentic way.

 During my six weeks in Bali, I stayed at different places, from budget to luxury (see above) - almost all of the places were awesome!
 Here is a list of my favorite Bali accommodations: